rohithegde/rohithegde.github.com/_posts/2023-07-16-aws-solutions-architect-associate-certificate.md

 - **It was an exam of 140 min with 65 questions and I needed 72% to pass**.
 - Similar to the practice tests, I paced myself to complete 20 questions every 30 min so that I wouldnt face the pressure of time.
 - As expected, the exam was tough.
-Less overlap with the questions in the practice tests (some 5 questions I guess).
+Less overlap with the questions in the practice tests (max 5 questions I guess).
 Questions on disaster recovery were tough as I had to read a lot of content before examining the lengthy options.
 Spending too much time on them would definitely be disasterous for me 😅.
 - I completed the whole set with 25 mins to spare.
 I used this time to review the 8 questions I had flagged.
 I ended the exam with 2 min left.
 - The results of the exam are supposed to be given usually within 1-5 days.
 However I received the "pass" result in 2.5 hours via email.
 I visited the "Exam History" tab of the [AWS Certification page](https://www.aws.training/certification){:target="\_blank" rel="nofollow"} to view my score.
 I had got 79%.
 - I was happy with the result though I bit dissapointed with the marks.
-I was expected something between 80-90%.
+I was expecting something between 80-90%.
 I then remembered the fine print on the [AWS exam guide](https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate_Exam-Guide.pdf){:target="\_blank" rel="nofollow"}:

   ```markdown
   The exam includes 15 unscored questions that do not affect your score.
 AWS collects